gbaty/VirtualPlants-website/contribute/devel/workflow-private.rst

 To create a private area on gforge, you need a **@inria.fr** email address.
 Be sure this address is used, else, you can `change your gforge email address <https://gforge.inria.fr/account/change_email.php>`_.

-Please respect naming convention above
+Please respect naming convention below

 #. `Register a new project <https://gforge.inria.fr/register>`_ :
-  - Full name: private repositories your name
+  - Full name: private git Firstname Familyname
   - Description: private repositories (you can write what you want here)
   - Unix name: usernamegit (username is your gforge account login, just add git at the end)
   - Source code: select git button